Part 2

 $ helm repo add stable https://charts.helm.sh/stable

-And after that we can install kube-prometheus-stack.
-By default, this would put everything to the default namespace.
-Let's create a new namespace and move it there.
+Next, we can install the kube-prometheus-stack.
+By default, this would put everything in the default namespace.
+Let's create a new namespace and add it there.

 $ kubectl create namespace prometheus